MY DAD’S NAME WAS HUW. HE WAS AN ALCOHOLIC POET.

 Sound Design for Alice Aires

 Plastified: An Ode takes us on a deep sea dive through a partially speculative ecology, revealing strange and hidden life forms from Earth.
 Sonorous pulls and pushes, and ecopoetic ebbs and flows crystallize places where cameras can’t see.
 Bioluminescent creatures are drawn from the scientific depths, and digitally memorialized by the cause of their extinction - human plastic.

 Barney Kass- Sound design

 TEXTURE OF LIGHT

 Sound Art and Interaction Design

-Texture Of Light is a sentient surface, the sound of the visitors in the space control the light.
-This feedback system creates a collaboration between people and space.
+Texture of Light is an innovative artwork that transforms the space around it into a sentient surface.
+The artwork responds to the sound of visitors in the space, creating an interactive feedback system that enables a unique collaboration between people and their environment.

 As visitors interact with the artwork, their movements and sounds control the light in the space, creating a mesmerizing display of colour, texture, and sound.